Umuzi-org/ACN-syllabus/content/topics/java-specific/oop-basics/_index.md

 title: Java OOP basics resources and readings
 ---

-One thing a lot of programmers really struggle with is Object Orientated Programming.
+One thing a lot of programmers really struggle with is Object Oriented Programming.
 Once you get your head around it it can be pretty fun.
 And it is a super powerful tool.
 Read and understand this

 - [What is Object Oriented Programming?](https://medium.com/learn-how-to-program/chapter-3-what-is-object-oriented-programming-d0a6ec0a7615)
 - [Beginners guide to OOP]https://dev.to/charanrajgolla/beginners-guide---object-oriented-programming